Rekyt/alientraitgaps/README.md

 If you want to reference this workflow you can cite it through the following citation:

-> Grenié M., Bruelheide H., Dawson W., Essl F., van Kleunen M., KÜhn I.,
+> Grenié M., Bruelheide H., Dawson W., Essl F., van Kleunen M., Kühn I.,
 > Kref H., Pyšek P., Weigelt P., and Winter M..
 Workflow for *Gaps in
-> global non-native plant trait data and how to move forward*.
+> global non-native plant trait data and how to fill them*.
 Online at
 > <https://doi.org/10.5281/zenodo.13940200>

 Please also cite the manuscript:

-> Grenié M., Bruelheide H., Dawson W., Essl F., van Kleunen M., KÜhn I.,
+> Grenié M., Bruelheide H., Dawson W., Essl F., van Kleunen M., Kühn I.,
 > Kref H., Pyšek P., Weigelt P., and Winter M.. *Gaps in global
-> non-native plant trait data and how to move forward*.
+> non-native plant trait data and how to fill them*.
 Submitted.
 > \[**EcoEvoRxiv DOI to come**\]

 ## Installation